FlyBase/harvdev-utils/README.md

 - Please use [PEP8](https://www.python.org/dev/peps/pep-0008/) whenever possible.
 - Docstrings should follow Google's style guides ([example 1](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), [example 2](http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)) and are used to generate [Read the Docs documentation](https://harvdev-utils.readthedocs.io/en/latest/?).
 - Tests should be written for each non-trivial function.
 Please see the `tests` folder for examples.

+### Git Branching
+- Please branch from develop and merge back via pull request.
+- Merges from develop into master should coincide with a new release tag on master with a version increment.